Sterling County, Texas: Ranching

-Under the new homestead law, settlers began purchasing the “even-numbered” sections from the state for the benefit of the Common School Fund in 1883.
+Under the new Homestead Law, settlers began purchasing the “even-numbered” sections from the state for the benefit of the Common School Fund in 1883.
 In conjunction with the introduction of the fence, these settlers began owning land that was previously controlled by the large cattle outfits, and this eventually led to the Fence Cutting Wars.
 This acreage was sold by the state on a first-come, first-served basis with the county advertising the availability of land, which resulted in extremely long lines at the county clerks' offices and increased the likelihood that the desired acreage would not be available.
-As a result of Common School Fund process, W.R.
+As a result of the Common School Fund process, W.R.
 McEntire, while in Dallas, sent representatives from Tom Green County to acquire as much land as possible and to keep others out of the line until the desired acreage was obtained.
 North Carolinian James Jefferson Lafayott Glass came to the county in 1883 and signed on with the Sterling Brothers’ Half Circle S outfit.
 He later homesteaded acreage along the Lacy Creek.

 As the era of the open range began to conclude, W.R.
 McEntire realized that contiguous acreage would be increasingly important to the success of any cattle outfit, and he began quickly purchasing any available acreage with the prospect of establishing a buffer around the "U" Ranch, or selling or bartering that acquisition for adjoining acreage to his primary operation, either under a single operation and single fence line, or perhaps having access to large, disparate ranches that could provide the ability to easily move livestock between operations.
 As a reaction to the continued encroachment of squatters and homesteaders from the growing settlement of Sterling City, W.R.
 McEntire purchased 10,000 acres west of Sterling City in 1884, near the intersection of the Lacy Creek and Concho River.